AgatheSenellart/MultiVae/CONTRIBUTING.md

 The additional architectural components must be passed as inputs to the model init.
 Set the architecture as an attribute during instantiation and add the attribute name to the `self.model_config.custom_architectures` list so that the model will be correctly saved and reloaded when using the `BaseMultiVAE` functions.

 Apart from the `__init__`, you need to implement the `forward` function.
 The output of the forward function is a `pythae.models.base.ModelOutput` instance that must contain a **loss** field for the trainer.
-It can also contain a **metrics** field which contains a dictionary of different values that you which to monitor during training.
+It must also contain a **metrics** field which contains a dictionary of different values that you which to monitor during training.
 This metrics field will be passed to callbacks during training for logging.
+If you don't have any metrics to monitor, you can just return `metrics = {}`.

 ![Alt text](./static/forward_output.png)